-- Establishing a business case for a test to be undertaken - Understanding the costs of external services and determining the true overall cost - Remediating system vulnerabilities effectively - Finding a suitable penetration testing expert when required (eg. at short notice).
+- Establishing a business case for a test to be undertaken - Understanding the costs of external services and determining the true overall cost - Remediating system vulnerabilities effectively - Finding a suitable penetration testing expert when required (e.g. at short notice)

-In order for these challenges to be identified and addressed effectively, an organisation should adopt a systematic, structured approach to penetration testing as part of a wider penetration testing programme, including the selection and management of external suppliers.
+For these challenges to be identified and addressed effectively, an organisation should adopt a systematic, structured approach to penetration testing as part of a wider penetration testing programme, including selection and management of external suppliers.